thomasesr/karaoke-forever-docker/README.md

 # ABOUT THIS FORK

-You're looking at gazugafan's fork of Karaoke Forever, which includes the following new features...
+You're looking at thomasesr's fork of gazugafan's fork of Karaoke Forever, which includes the following new features...

+* Dockerfile for building docker image with ffmpeg, spleeter in Node 20 image and Python 3.11.
+The server/Dockerfile is for only YouTube Downloads of pre-made Karaokê mixes. the server/Dockerfile-Spleeter also includes Spleeter for processing normal music videos into Karaoke mixes.

 * YouTube search with automatic vocal removal and accurate word-level lyrics alignment
 * Options to NOT require username and/or password when creating new accounts